schedule-x/schedule-x/README.md

 # Disclaimer

-I have started from the repository of TomOsterlund and this customized package is destined for a business purpose, I won't maintain it for the moment.
+I have started from the repository of TomOsterlund and this customized package is destined for an internal business purpose, I won't maintain it for the moment.

 # Material design calendar and date picker